 Ultimately, selecting a partner who is at par with what companies visualize and expect, becomes the biggest challenge.
 Technology companies should identify a partner who follows the following practices, for the collaboration to be a success.

 Taking time to understand tech –

 Few agencies take time to understand what the product/service is.
 Almost all jump into the task at hand.
-Both companies and agency partner should ask the questions that should be asked taking time to understand the objective.
-Client’s don’t come up with the technology solution in just a day.
-It’s natural that agencies won’t get the 100% of the product in just one meeting either.
+Both companies and agency partners should ask the questions that should be asked taking time to understand the objective.
+Clients don’t come up with the technology solution in just a day.
+Naturally, agencies won’t get 100% of the product in just one meeting either.

 From the designer to the client servicing to the branding executive, your partner’s team should be a mix of those who have a basic knowledge of prevailing and popular technologies.
 Knowledge transfer and understanding of a product/service becomes easier atop a pre-established foundation.

 A mistake almost every design team makes is refraining from communicating the challenges they face and working on assumptions instead.
 The practice here is to ask and clarify doubts, whenever they arise.
 From the client support team to the project manager, nobody says ‘No’ to addressing technical queries.

 Human memory isn’t like a hard drive in that you easily wipe earlier data and add new items.
 Yet technological advances aren’t static either.
 Today’s trending tech may as well become tomorrow’s obsolete item.
 Unlearning them and knowing the basics of emerging tech becomes a necessary practice.

 Understanding is the base of delightful storytelling and visual thinking.
 Once the partner understands the objective and the product/service, mapping the same to a compelling story and visual design becomes easier and more efficient.
 All that remains is the team’s competencies to kick into action and exceed the client’s expectations with the final delivery.